vleerapp/.github/profile/README.md

 - [ ] Go Reference Implemenatation
 - [ ] Integration of OpenMusic API into Vleer
 - [ ] Testing & Validation, OpenMusic API

+To get notified when Vleer is finally stable [» Join the Waitlist](https://vleer.app/)